nachat-cc/.github/charter/moderation.rst

 When determining the parameters of a ban, moderators should consider the following points:

-*  Wherever possible, redirections ("chante the topic") and warnings should be issued before, or in leiu of bans
+*  Wherever possible, redirections ("change the topic") and warnings should be issued before, or in lieu of bans
 *  Warnings may be skipped for users or offenses where they have proven ineffective or the offense is severe
 *  The warning should have time to be read before escalating to